denimamab/Maze/readme.md

 # Maze

-Maze is a mini project developed to generate a maze randomly and be capable to resolve it using A* algorithm and Manhattan or Pythagore heuristics.
+Maze is a mini project developed to generate a maze randomly and be capable to resolve it using A star (A*) algorithm and Manhattan or Pythagore heuristics.

 # Getting started